GurjeetSahu/awesomeness/README.md

 THE DEVELOPER IS NOT RESPONSIBLE FOR ANY BANS, RESTRICTIONS, OR DAMAGES RESULTING FROM IMPROPER OR EXCESSIVE USE OF THIS CODE.

 USE RESPONSIBLY.
+A **local solution to organize your GitHub stars**.
+Built for developers who want more ways to categorize and manage their starred repositories on their own machine.

+> **Beta version:** still a bit unstable and may need some polishing.

+---

 ## Features